 Dr. Benjamin Murphy (Stockholm University, now at US Environmental Protection Agency)

-Dr. Silja Häkkinen (University of Helsinki, now at University of Helsinki)
+Dr. Silja Häme (formerly Häkkinen) (University of Helsinki, now at University of Helsinki)

 Dr. Juan Camilo Acosta Navarro (Stockholm University, now at the European Commission’s Joint Research Centre in Ispra, Italy)

-Dr. Lars Ahlm (Stockholm University, now at the Department of Meteorology at Stockholm University)
+Dr. Lars Ahlm (Stockholm University, now at Vinnova)

 Major part of my work is funded by the European Research Council starting grant ATMOGAIN (grant No 278277-ATMOGAIN) and consolidator grant INTEGRATE (grant No 867599-INTEGRATE), Horizon 2020 project FORCeS, Marie Curie Innovative Training Network iMIRACLI, Vetenskapsrådet, Formas and the Wallenberg Academy Fellowship program (grant No 2015.0162 AtmoRemove).

 Latest scientific papers

 Using Novel Molecular-Level Chemical Composition Observations of High Arctic Organic Aerosol for Predictions of Cloud Condensation Nuclei